 Perhaps the most serious flaw, and one that Bitton and Yavo did not address, is that many antivirus products don't use secure Web connections to update malware definitions, or don't verify their own software updates with digital signatures.

 At the ShmooCon security conference this past January, Synack researcher Patrick Wardle showed how a "man-in-the-middle" attack that intercepted an update of Kaspersky antivirus software could be used to infect a Mac with malware.
+(Kaspersky's Mac software regularly makes our list of the best Mac antivirus software.)

 This past October, German antivirus testing lab AV-TEST evaluated products from 21 antivirus brands for internal security.
 Only six brands were found to be signing their code, and only three of those — ESET, Intel McAfee and Symantec Norton — had taken defensive measures that would at least partly protect against the sort of hook-hijacking that Bitton and Yavo discussed today.